gushonorato/mechanize/README.md

 # Mechanizex ![Build Status](https://travis-ci.org/gushonorato/mechanizex.svg?branch=master)

 Build web scrapers and automate interaction with websites in Elixir with ease!
+One of Mechanizex's main design goals is to enable developers to easily create concurrent web scrapers without imposing any process architecture.
 Mechanizex is heavily inspired on [Ruby](https://github.com/sparklemotion/mechanize) version of [Mechanize](https://metacpan.org/release/WWW-Mechanize).
 It features:

 - Follow links
 - Populate and submit forms